oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 npm init -y
 ```

-We need the `express` package for building our application, `express-handlebars` as the template engine and `minio` for programmatically accessing object storage.
+We need the `express` package for building our application, `express-handlebars` as the template engine, and `minio` for programmatically accessing object storage.
 We need the `@okta/okta-signin-widget` package for authenticating users.
-We have added `@okta/oidc-middleware` and `express-session` so that you can continue to build this shopping app beyond the basics after this tutorial.
+So that you can continue to build this shopping app beyond the basics after this tutorial, we've added `@okta/oidc-middleware` and `express-session`.

 Run the following command to install these dependencies: